patloew/RxLocation/README.md

 disposable.clear();
 ```

-You can also obtain a `Single<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientSingle.create(...)`.
+You can also obtain a `Flowable<GoogleApiClient>`, which connects on subscribe and disconnects on dispose via `GoogleApiClientFlowable.create(...)`.

 The following Exceptions are thrown in the lib and provided via `onError()`: